 Confirm the source

-- Some fraudulent emails (phishes) targeting Cornell are listed at IT@Cornell’s Phish Bowl.
+- Some phishes (fraudulent email) targeting Cornell are listed at the IT@Cornell Phish Bowl.

-- Some trusted emails from departments are listed at the Verified Cornell Communications page.
+- Some trusted emails from departments are listed at Verified Cornell Communications.

 - If the request appears to be from a Cornell department, contact the department with information you find when you look up its number at Search Cornell.

-- If the email isn’t listed on the Verified Cornell Communications page, and you don’t get a timely response from the department, contact the IT Service Desk for help.
+- If the email isn’t listed at Verified Cornell Communications, and you don’t get a timely response from the department, contact the IT Service Desk for help.